Scholz succeeds Merkel as German chancellor, opening new era

 “We are venturing a new departure, one that takes up the major challenges of this decade and well beyond that,” Scholz said Tuesday.
 If the parties succeed, he added, “that is a mandate to be reelected together at the next election.”

+Scholz, an unflappable and supremely self-confident figure who in the past has displayed an ability to put aside setbacks quickly, cracked a smile as he was elected and as he was formally appointed.

+The former labor minister and Hamburg mayor’s style has often been likened to Merkel’s, although they are from different parties.
+Like the former chancellor, he isn’t given to public displays of emotion or rousing speeches.
+He has portrayed himself in recent months both as her natural successor and an agent of change, and styles himself as a strong leader.

 The new government aims to step up efforts against climate change by expanding the use of renewable energy and bringing Germany’s exit from coal-fired power forward from 2038, “ideally” to 2030.
-It also wants to do more to modernize the country, including improving its notoriously poor cellphone and internet networks.
+It also wants to do more to modernize the country of 83 million people, including improving its notoriously poor cellphone and internet networks.

-The government also plans to increase Germany’s minimum wage to 12 euros ($13.50) per hour from the current 9.60 euros, which Scholz has said “means a wage increase for 10 million.”
-And the coalition also pledged to get 400,000 new apartments per year built in an effort to curb rising rental prices.
+The government also plans to increase Germany’s minimum wage and to get hundreds of thousands new new apartments built in an effort to curb rising rental prices.

-Scholz has signaled continuity in foreign policy, saying the government would stand up for a strong European Union and nurture the trans-Atlantic alliance.
+Scholz has signaled continuity in foreign policy, saying the government will stand up for a strong European Union and nurture the trans-Atlantic alliance.

 The three-party alliance brings both opportunities and risks for all the participants, perhaps most of all the Greens.
 After 16 years in opposition, they will have to prove that they can achieve their overarching aim of cutting greenhouse gas emissions while working with partners who may have other priorities.